BryanCuneo/ps-jsonlogger/README.md

 New-Logger -Path "./log_levels_part_2.log" -ProgramName "Log Levels Example 2"

-Write-Log "If you don't specify a level, INFO is the default" Write-Log -Level "W" "All levels can be shortened to their first letter" Write-Log -Level "error" "Level arguments are case-insensitive" Write-Log -Dbg "Instead of -Level, you can use the per-level parameters"
+Write-Log "If you don't specify a level, INFO is the default" Write-Log -Level "SUCCESS" "The full level name is always an option" Write-Log -Level "W" "All levels can be shortened to their first letter" Write-Log -Level "error" "Level arguments are case-insensitive" Write-Log -Dbg "Instead of -Level, you can use the per-level parameters"